drchristlex/tiktok-research-tools/README.md

 **Step 1: Install Python**

 Python is the programming language this tool runs on.
 If you do not already have it, download and install it from [python.org](https://www.python.org/downloads/).
+Python 3.8 or higher is required, but any stable release should work.
 During installation, make sure to tick the box that says **"Add Python to PATH"** before clicking Install.

 **Step 2: Download this tool**